mempoolexplorer/mempoolexplorer/back/README.md

 - `txmempool.liveMiningQueueRefreshEachMillis`: Interval for refreshing the mining queue offered in the webpage.
 Note that the refresh operation can be costly when the mempool is heavily loaded so a bigger delay can happen in this situation.
 - `txmempool.miningQueueMaxNumBlocks`: The maximum queued blocks that will be calculated when refreshing the mining queue.
 This is to limit the amount of work done on each refreshing, but can ignore low fee transactions.
 - `txmempool.liveMiningQueueMaxTxs`: The maximum transactions that will be calculated when refreshing the mining queue.
 This is to limit the amount of work done on each refreshing, but can ignore low fee transactions.
+- txmempool.priceRefreshMillis: Interval for refreshing the bitcoin price.
 - `txmempool.maxTxsToCalculateTxsGraphs`: Transactions graphs are costly to calculate, when mempool is above this transaction count, transactions graphs are not calculated.
 - `txmempool.maxLiveDataBufferSize`: Maximum data about algorithm differences in each block.
 For debug only, not used actually.
 - `txmempool.numTimesTxIgnoredToMissed`: Number of times a transaction must be ignored to be considered a missing transaction.